Canon 60D vs Pentax K-3 II

 |16.||Sony RX10 II||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the K-3 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 60D lacks such a headphone port.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the 60D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 60D was succeeded by the Canon 70D.
+Both the 60D and the K-3 II have been discontinued, but can regularly be found used on eBay.
+The 60D was replaced by the Canon 70D, while the K-3 II was followed by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 60D and the Pentax K-3 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.